 Here we are about to welcome a new year (even though the calendar says that starts tonight, Solstice has come to feel more like the start of a new year, as it marks the start of the slow passage through darkness into light) and I think we’re all ready for it.
 It’s been a rough year for many, perhaps for most, and I’m hoping 2022 holds better things for everyone.

 Last night was a night of very little sleep.
 I laid in bed for hours, ears pricked to every sound, eyes wide open watching the wind in the tree branches just outside the bedroom window.
 When I finally drifted off, I had strange dreams.
 One was full of moths, toads, and an orange tabby kitten.
 In another, I found a mountain of tiny bird eggs in varying intensities of blue resting in a large nook of a tree near the barn at my childhood home.
 (Those blues again, like the snakes I dreamt of in May.)
-A hole in the nook was a passage to the heart of the tree.
-Are these dreams showing me grief and hope as the year winds down?
-Danger and new beginnings?
-Showing me where to find comfort or ways to let things go?
+An opening in the nook was a passage to the heart of the tree.

-I've been thinking about daily practices and what I give my time and attention to.
-Someone gave me a beautiful nature journal a couple of years ago and I'm ashamed to say I never got started with it, but I've done nature journals in the past (given to me by that some wonderful someone) and it's a lovely, lovely way to walk through the world, observing the seasonal changes.
-As they say, the more attention we give to something {nature}, the more sacred it becomes to us and the more we will do to ensure its care.
+I’ve been thinking about daily practices and what I give my time and attention to.
+Nature journaling is a lovely, lovely way to walk through the days, observing the seasonal changes.
+As they say, the more attention we give to something, the more sacred it becomes to us and the more we will do to ensure its care.

 /////